USPTO Rules of Professional Conduct

 Survey of Registered Practitioners in Patent Cases

-The Office of Enrollment and Discipline (OED) is conducting a survey of active registered practitioners pursuant to 37 C.F.R. § 10.11.
+The Office of Enrollment and Discipline periodically conducts a mandatory survey of active registered practitioners pursuant to 37 C.F.R. § 11.11.
 The purpose of the survey is to ascertain whether the practitioners desire to remain on the register.
 The United States Patent and Trademark Office benefits from the survey by obtaining confirmation that OED's records regarding each practitioner's address and telephone number are correct, or by receiving updated information.
 Practitioners must reply to the survey letter even if the current contact information is correct.
 Click here for more information.